Daisy vs. aster vs. chrysanthemum — what’s the difference?

 A host plant is a specific plant that a bug, butterfly, or caterpillar eats, lives on, or lays its eggs on.

-If you’re looking for fall flowers, plant native asters
+For fall flowers, go with native asters

 What are good pairings for native asters?